 SPEA-H 549 Health Policy (3 cr.)

 SPEA-P 507 Data Analysis and Modeling for Public Affairs (3 cr.)

-1

-SPEA-P 562 Public Program (3 cr.)
+SPEA-P 562 Public Program Evaluation (3 cr.)

-01 2711 002 i abilo i rogiami (0 01.)

-Evaluation

-Lvaldation

 Economics, Finance and Regulation Components (9 credit hours)

 Three of the following courses, of which at least two must be from SPEA.